andrewmarich/andrewmarich/README.md

 ###

-<p align="left">I'm a full-stack software engineer who is completing a B.S. in Computer Science at WGU.</p>
+<p align="left">I'm a full-stack software engineer at 100Devs, where I help transform client ideas into working demos.
+I'm currently studying Computer Science at Western Governors University, where I'm expected to graduate in May 2024.
+I also have a background in Finance at the University of Arizona, where I graduated with honors.
+When I'm not programming, you can probably find me consuming media, finding new foods, or hanging with my 2 Labradors :)</p>

 ###